-In the dry weather, a humidifier is great for wetting the air and making it more comfortable to live in.
-The humidity level in cold months is very low, which causes dry skin, coughs, and several more problems.
+In dry weather, a humidifier is great for wetting the air and making it more comfortable living.
+The humidity level in cold months is shallow, which causes dry skin, coughs, and several more problems.

 The dryness is further perpetuated by space heaters or central heating systems you would use to get warm.
 These draw out even more moisture from the air and do not allow its replacement.
-With a humidifier, you can replenish the moisture level in the air and, thus, do away with several dryness-related illnesses.
+With a humidifier, you can replenish the air’s moisture level and, thus, do away with several dryness-related illnesses.

 2. What Benefits Would a Humidifier Give You?

 With a more humid atmosphere, your delicate furniture and valuable items like art and instruments are less susceptible to damage.
 It would also protect wooden floors from warping in the dry air.

 Health-wise, a humidifier can prevent and treat a sinus problem or any other kind of respiratory issue.
 A child with a congestion problem can become much more comfortable when they are in a room with a humidifier.

 There are varying kinds of humidifiers which may use different kinds of technology.
 However, they typically work in the same manner, providing an effect according to their make and quality.

 Humidifiers put moisture in the air near them by spraying mist into it.
 Evaporative humidifiers use a fan to get air into themselves and pass it through a filter dampened with water.
 The air would absorb the wetness and be passed out through the other end of the appliance.

 On the other hand, ultrasonic humidifiers use a diaphragm that vibrates and creates very tiny water drops.
 These droplets are then released into the surrounding atmosphere.